 WAVE produces a report by reproducing the page that was reviewed, inserting a variety of icons into the content to identify errors (known problems) and alerts (potential problems), as well as the accessibility features that are present.
 Clicking on any of the icons will provide a brief description and a link to additional information.

-Watch Introduction to WAVE (11 mins) on YouTube for a video overview of how the WAVE tool works.
+Watch Introduction to WAVE (11 mins) on YouTube (https://youtu.be/ITUDiTgAZY0) for a video overview of how the WAVE tool works.
+Key Takeaways - WAVE tool